 “Enquire of the Printer” sale advertisements and slavery

 I have created a companion site for my Early American Studies article “Enquire of the Printer: Newspaper Advertising and the Moral Economy of the North American Slavery Trade, 1704–1807.”
 It uses ArcGIS StoryMaps to create a more visual experience of this research.
+The EAS article itself centered on a quantitative database of newspaper advertisements.

 Recovering Haitian Revolutionary Print Culture